iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Convergence Ultra Simple Proof.md

 ---
 ### **Convergence rate accelerated gradient algorithm**

+Let's take a look at this basic convergence rate for the Accelerated Proximal Gradient method Proposed in the previous section.

 #### **Theorem | convergence rate of accelerated proximal gradient**
 > Let $(\alpha_k)_{k \ge 0}$ be a sequence in $\R$ such that $\alpha_k\in (0, 1)$ for all $k \ge 1$, and $\alpha_0 \in (0, 1]$.